History of Dakar Rally, one of the world's most iconic racing events

 Besides the stories about the winners and famous competitors there are thousands of stories about drivers for whom Dakar Rally was the biggest adventure in a lifetime, because there’s no race that long in such difficult conditions.
 Because of that, every man and woman who finished the race is a real hero.
 Even not finishing, but driving and testing yourself for several days of the race, is an enormous accomplishment.

 Unfortunately, there is also the sad part of the Dakar story, because almost every year someone lost their life during the race.
-28 competitors died in various accidents and 41 other people connected with race (staff, guests, journalists, spectators…) lost their lives.
+28 competitors died in various accidents and 42 other people connected with race (staff, guests, journalists, spectators…) lost their lives.
 The first fatal accident was a crash of the French motorcycle driver Patrice Dodin in the inaugural 1979 Dakar Rally, and the race has claimed its victims almost every year thereafter.
-The last victim was the Polish motorcycle rider Michal Hernik in January 2015 and we hope he will remain the last.
+The last victim among drivers was the Polish motorcycle rider Michal Hernik in January 2015.

 Video : Historic footage of Dakar Rally